Journal of Hospitality

 http://htmjournals.com/jh/index.php/jh

 <h2><em><strong>Journal of Hospitality</strong></em></h2> <p><strong>ISSN 2643-0924 (online)</strong></p> <p> </p> <p>The aim of <em>Journal of Hospitality </em>is to provide a peer-reviewed open access outlet for innovative studies that will make significant contributions to the knowledge, understanding, practice, and education of hospitality.
 This open access journal also aims to contribute to the dissemination of knowledge through publication of high-quality, peer-reviewed research papers, while serving as a unique peer-reviewed forum for the community of students, academics and practitioners with a shared interest and devotion to the field of hospitality.</p> <p><em>Journal of Hospitality </em>publishes research papers free of charge that promote new ideas, models, approaches, paradigms and contribute to the development of knowledge and theory in the field of hospitality.
-The <em>Journal of Hospitality </em>strongly encourages cutting edge research scholarship, and fosters interdisciplinary contributions that expand our knowledge and understanding of the field of hospitality.</p>en-USJournal of Hospitality2643-0924Airbnb: A brand or a product category?
+The <em>Journal of Hospitality </em>strongly encourages cutting edge research scholarship, and fosters interdisciplinary contributions that expand our knowledge and understanding of the field of hospitality.</p>en-USJournal of Hospitality2643-0924Intrinsic vs. Extrinsic Motivation: Which Drives Long-Term Employee Productivity in Hotels?

 https://creativecommons.org/licenses/by-nc-nd/4.0